 ANIXE Insights 2022.04: Booking boom.
 War affects traveler preferences

-In parallel the tourism industry started bouncing back, with hotel groups and tour operators creating attractive offers for the market.
-Eventually it seemed like bookings were going to reach pre COVID levels, but none of us saw what was looming around the corner.
-Just as we thought things were going back to normal, global news headlines had a different story to tell.
+In parallel, the tourism industry started bouncing back, with hotel groups and tour operators creating attractive offers for the market.
+Eventually, it seemed like bookings would reach pre-COVID levels, but none of us saw what was looming around the corner.
+But, just as we thought things were returning to normal, global news headlines had a different story.

 War – The travel industry faces a new crisis.

 It came as a shock to everyone.
 Not that we are all political strategists, but no one saw this coming.
 Putin changed the rules of the game overnight.